DaveEveritt/leading-zero-dates/readme.md

 ## TODO:

-Rewrite so you can use this to add leading zeros to any date passed in as a parameter.
+- Rewrite so you can use this to add leading zeros to any date passed in as a parameter
+- use an array of 3-letter month abbreviations for readable dates to be the same length